The Minor Pentatonic Scale | Guitar Lesson with Diagrams

 The minor pentatonic scale is the fifth mode of the major pentatonic scale (there are five different modes).
-It is the first scale to know for a guitarist exploring the wide world of improvisation, because it is easy to remember, easy to play and it sounds very good on a modal tune or a jazz blues (listen to Kenny Burrell or Grant Green).
+The formula is 1 - b3 - 4 - 5 - b7.
+This is the first scale to know for a guitarist who wants to explore the wide world of improvisation.
+Indeed, the minor pentatonic scale very is easy to remember, easy to play and it sounds very good on a modal tune or a jazz blues (listen to Kenny Burrell or Grant Green).

 |A minor pentatonic scale||A||C||D||E||G|